Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Review the `host.cpp` file.

-To measure the throughput of the design, the XRT APIs and XRT profiling are used.
+To measure the throughput of the design, use the XRT APIs and XRT profiling.

 ###### Hardware Emulation